Scope and Contents

 Holdings: 1479 posters

-The collection is available for use in the Special Collections reading room during service hours or by appointment.
-Appointments are preferred as advance notice may be required to prepare oversized materials.
-The posters do not circulate.
+The collection is available to all researchers.
+Request materials for use in the Special Collections reading room.
+Advance notice may be required to prepare oversized materials.

 The origin of the collection is not clear.
 World War II posters appear to have been acquired as issued by the federal government, 1941-1945.
 Posters from countries other than the United States may also have been distributed from the same source.

 The World War I posters, the travel posters and the other miscellaneous posters were acquired in 1947, but whether by gift or purchase cannot be ascertained.